babyGPT (version 1.1.3, 2025-September-16)

 order to train a chatbot is unsupervised --- that is, without any human

-given the words that have been seen so far.
-To master this goal, the bot needs
+token given the tokens that have been seen so far.
+To master this goal, the bot

-zero supervision.
-All it needs to do use its neural network make a prediction
+needs zero supervision.
+All it needs to do is to use its neural network to make

-for the next word.
-And, at training time, should this prediction be wrong, to
+a prediction for the next token.
+And, at training time, should this prediction

-estimate the error made, to backpropagate that error and thus adjust the
+be wrong, to estimate the error made, and then to backpropagate that error while

-learnable weights in the network.
-Until not too long ago most people would have
+adjusting the learnable weights in the network.
+Until not too long ago most

-thought that this type of learning would be much too weak to be of any practical
+people would have thought that this type of learning would be much too weak to be

-use.
-But, as in all engineering, you cannot argue with something that actually
+of any practical use.
+But, as in all engineering, you cannot argue with something

-works.
-One great thing that has come out of AI research of the last two decades
+that actually works.
+One great thing that has come out of AI research of the

-is that unsupervised learning not only works, it actually lends itself to
+last two decades is that unsupervised learning not only works, it actually lends

-designing powerful data driven frameworks without too much human intervention.
+itself to designing powerful data driven frameworks without too much human

 TRANSFORMERS: